pigpigyyy/Yuescript/README.md

 _call_4["else"](_call_4, res)
 ```

-* Add a compiler flag `reuseVariable` which can help generate reduced Lua codes.
-For example, when set `reuseVariable` to `true`, MoonPlus will generate codes from:
+* Add feature of `reusing variable` which helps generate reduced Lua codes.
+For example, MoonPlus will generate codes from:
 ```Moonscript
 with leaf
   .world 1,2,3